Realization of rigid C*-bicategories as bimodules over type II$_1$ von Neumann algebras: Realization of rigid C -bicategories

 \textbf{Acknowledgements.} We thank Marcel Bischoff for comments on an earlier version of the manuscript.
-L.G. also acknowledges the \lq\lq MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006".
+We also want to thank the anonymous referee for constructive criticisms and valuable comments.
+L.G. also acknowledges the \lq\lq MIUR Excellence Department Project" awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006, and the \lq\lq MIUR Excellence Department Project MatMod@TOV" awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.